 The beautiful capital city of Ottawa, located in eastern Ontario on the border of Ontario and Québec, is one of Canada’s most family-friendly destinations.
 This city, also known as ByTown, is a multicultural and bilingual capital where one is just as likely to hear French spoken on the street as English.
 The region has something for every interest – historical landmarks, museums, arts and culture, delicious food, and plenty of outdoor activities – making it ideal for families looking for either a short city break or a longer stay.
-Here are our recommendations for the top 10 things to do in Ottawa with kids and a few tips on where to dine, stay, and take a day trip.
+Here are our recommendations for the top 10 Ottawa attractions with kids and a few tips on where to dine, stay, and take a day trip.

 10. Visit the RCMP Musical Ride Centre